Raymond Postgate: Later career

-In the late 1920s and early 1930s he published biographies of John Wilkes and Robert Emmet and his first novel, No Epitaph (1932), and worked as an editor for the Encyclopædia Britannica.
-In 1932 he visited the Soviet Union with a Fabian delegation and contributed to the collection Twelve Studies in Soviet Russia.
-Later in the 1930s he co-authored with his brother-in-law G. D. H. Cole The Common People, a social history of Britain from the mid-18th century.
+In the late 1920s and early 1930s, Postgate published biographies of John Wilkes and Robert Emmet and his first novel, No Epitaph (1932), and worked as an editor for the Encyclopædia Britannica.
+In 1932, he visited the Soviet Union with a Fabian delegation and contributed to the collection Twelve Studies in Soviet Russia.
+Later in the 1930s, he co-authored with his brother-in-law G. D. H. Cole The Common People, a social history of Britain from the mid-18th century.

 Postgate edited the left-wing monthly Fact from 1937 to 1939, which featured a monograph on a different subject in each issue.
-Fact published material by several well-known left-wing writers, including Ernest Hemingway's reports on the Spanish Civil War, C. L. R. James' "A History of Negro Revolt" and Storm Jameson's essay "Documents".
+Fact published material by several well-known left-wing writers, including Ernest Hemingway's reports on the Spanish Civil War, C. L. R. James's 1938 "A History of Negro Revolt" and Storm Jameson's essay "Documents".
 Postgate then edited the socialist weekly Tribune from early 1940 until the end of 1941.
 Tribune had previously been a pro-Soviet publication: however, the Soviet fellow travellers at Tribune were either dismissed, or, in Postgate's words "left soon after in dislike of me".
 Under Postgate's editorship, Tribune would express "critical support" for the Churchill government and condemn the Communist Party.

 Postgate's anti-fascism led him to move away from his earlier pacifism.
 Postgate supported the Second World War and joined the Home Guard near his home in Finchley, London.
-In 1942 he obtained a post as a temporary civil servant in the wartime Board of Trade, concerned with the control of rationed supplies, and he remained in the Service for eight years.
-He continued his left-wing writings, and his question-and-answer pamphlet "Why you Should Be A Socialist", widely distributed among the returning military as the war ended, probably contributed significantly to the Labour Party's post-war landslide victory.
+In 1942, he obtained a post as a temporary civil servant in the wartime Board of Trade, concerned with the control of rationed supplies, and he remained in the Service for eight years.
+He continued his left-wing writings, and his question-and-answer pamphlet "Why You Should Be A Socialist", widely distributed among the returning military as the war ended, probably contributed significantly to the Labour Party's post-war landslide victory.

-In the postwar period, Postgate continued to be critical of Russia under Stalin, viewing its direction as an abandonment of socialist ideals.
+In the post-war period, Postgate continued to be critical of Russia under Stalin, viewing its direction as an abandonment of socialist ideals.